Dustin Willis and Brandon Clements introduce readers to hospitality as a way of life in The Simplest Way to Change the World.

-And, if I am being honest, it was kind of nice to see a book on hospitality that was written by two guys—it plays havoc with our stereotypical visions of Martha Steward donned with an apron or perhaps the notion that hospitality is all about those fancy napkin folds.
+And, if I am being honest, it was kind of nice to see a book on hospitality that was written by two guys—it plays havoc with our stereotypical visions of Martha Stewart donned with an apron or perhaps the notion that hospitality is all about those fancy napkin folds.

 It’s also a great resource for small groups.
 Appendix A contains a “Six-week small group guide,” which can also be downloaded for free on the publisher’s site.

 But, don’t take my word for it.
 Read it and go change the world!